 Infobuzz offers a supportive and non-judgemental counselling service predominately for young people who are showing early signs of struggling with their mental health.
 Perhaps they are having difficulties at school, seem withdrawn or just not themselves.
 Our Counsellors work with young people who may be expressing their anxieties through self-harm or eating disorders and work with them to find more constructive coping mechanisms.

-Infobuzz currently have funding to work with 16-19 year olds.
-We are also able to be commissioned to extend the service to work with under 16's and over 19's for individuals and families who are able to fund the service from an alternative source.
+Infobuzz currently have funding to work with 16-25 year olds.
+We are also able to be commissioned to extend the service to work with individuals and families who are able to fund the service from an alternative source.